kelvinlockwood/policies/privacy/index.md

 ## What we collect and why

-We collect and store your personal information in order to manage your membership in the club and/or your participation in the organization's activities.
+We collect and store your personal information in order to manage your membership in the club and or your participation in the organization's activities.
 Any of the following activities provide clear indication of your intent to establish a relationship with FCC, thereby allowing us to collect and store your personal information:
 * When you pay a membership fee to join or renew
 * When you register for an event
 * When you purchase product from the organization's storefront